 Fortunately, Blackfire supports another way to configure shared servers.
 Environments let teams of developers manage the performance of various servers via common server credentials.
 An environment is a workspace where generated profiles are only accessible to team members.

 Environments are more than just a set of credentials.
 This feature also allows a team to configure workflows and business logic depending on the server and app on which you collaborate.
 You can configure specific assertions, test scenarios, scenario triggers, and notifications.
-Environments also give you access to SQL queries and outgoing HTTP request details, as well as longer data retention.
+Environments give you access to SQL queries and outgoing HTTP request details, as well as longer data retention.
+Environments also gives you access to quality and security recommendations.
 These topics will be discussed in a later chapter.

 Environments are part of our Premium and Enterprise offerings.
 If you haven't yet, consider starting a free Premium trial so you can follow along with this chapter and the next ones (no credit card required).

 If your Premium trial is already finished, the team will be happy to consider resetting it for you.
-Just reach out to the support.
+Reach out to the support.